Service Design, UX Design

-Moving from selling hospital equipment to offering services around those products represented a fundamental change for Philips, which would likely impact multiple units in the organisation.
+Moving from selling hospital equipment to offering services around those products represented a fundamental change for Philips, which would likely impact multiple units in the organization.

 Through a series of stakeholder workshops, close contact with medical staff, and the involvement of several Philips units, we determined the target personas, define the value proposition, and explore monetization strategies.

 The vision was clear.
 But was it feasible and under what timeline?
-We needed to understand the limitations and scope a minimum service that could be rolled out for pilot within a short time.
+We needed to understand the limitations and scope a minimum service that could be rolled out as a pilot within a short time.

-Performance Bridge is a suite of services for continuous improvement.
-It consists of three main aspects:
+Performance Bridge is a suite of services for hospital continuous improvement, which consists of three main elements: